tlswg/tls13-spec/draft-ietf-tls-tls13.md

 PSKs, though they are included in the Finished MAC.

-Note: TLS does not currently permit the server to send a certificate_request message with non-certificate-based handshakes (e.g., PSK).
+Note: TLS does not currently permit the server to send a certificate_request message in non-certificate-based handshakes (e.g., PSK).
 If this restriction were to be relaxed in future, the client's signature would not cover the server's certificate directly.
 However, if the PSK was established through a NewSessionTicket, the client's